Translation invariance, topology, and protection of criticality in chains of interacting anyons: Restricting the Hilbert space

 \section{Restricting the Hilbert space}

-To restrict the Hilbert space of the spin chain so that it yields a valid fusion tree, we must exclude states forbidden by the fusion rules.
+To restrict the Hilbert space of the spin chain so that it corresponds to a valid fusion tree, we must exclude states forbidden by the fusion rules.
 For example, for a chain of Fibonacci anyons we prohibit all states in which $x_i=x_{i+1}=1$.
 On the torus this condition is applied for all $x_i$, $i$ ranging from 1 to $p$ inclusive, and identifying $i=p+1$ with $i=1$, but on the disc the constraint applies only for $1\leq i<p$.

 If this restriction is enforced by including terms in $\hat h^\mrm{S}_{i-1,i,i+1}$ which apply an arbitrarily large energy penalty to invalid states, then the behaviour of $\hat T^\mrm{D}$ on the disc is such that this restriction is appropriately applied to all pairs $\{i,i+1\},\ 1\leq i<p$ and not to the pair $\{p,1\}$.
-Thus the structure of $\hat T^\mrm{D}$ makes it possible to easily enforce the restriction on the Hilbert space via Eqs.~\ref{eq:H^SPT} and \ref{eq:H^SPD}, just by modifying $\hat h^\mrm{S}_{i-1,i,i+1}$ to impose large energy penalties on the unphysical states.
+Thus the structure of $\hat T^\mrm{D}$ makes it possible to easily enforce the restriction on the Hilbert space via Eqs.~\eref{eq:H^SPT} and \eref{eq:H^SPD}, just by modifying $\hat h^\mrm{S}_{i-1,i,i+1}$ to impose large energy penalties on the unphysical states.